Italian design: Automobile design

-Italy also is very influential in car design, and has produced some of the greatest status symbols of the century.
-The automobile industry in the nation (formerly the vehicle industry in Italy) is a quite large employer in the country, with a labour force of over 196,000 (2004) working in the industry.
+Italy is also very influential in car design, and has produced some of the greatest status symbols of the century.
+The automobile industry in the nation is a large employer in the country, with a labour force of over 196,000 (2004) working in the industry.

 Italy is the fifth largest automobile producer in Europe (2006).
 Over the ages, Italian cars have been recognized worldwide for their stylishness and practicality.
 Famous Italian cars include the Alfa Romeo convertibles of the 1950s and the Ferrari Spider and Ferrari Formula supercars.
 There are also several symbolic vehicle types which are less luxurious and more mass-market than those cars, such as the iconic Fiat Topolino and Fiat 500, and the symbolic Vespa Piaggio, which became one of the most fashionable and affordable vehicles in Italy after World War II, being first produced in 1946.
 Italy is also home to world-renowned car design firms such as Pininfarina, Zagato, Italdesign, and Bertone.